designstem/projects/colorblindness/index-02-the-eye.md

 -
 <div style="margin-right: 2vw">

-**I have a friend, whose name is Micha.** He is colorblind.
-Red blind to be precise.
+**I have a friend, whose name is Micha.** He is colorblind. <var>Red blind to be precise.</var>
-When we cook together, he always asks me, if meat is still edible, because whether meat is fresh or not, it always appears in a grey hue to him - like meat that is already off.
+*When we cook together, he always asks me, if meat is still edible, because whether meat is fresh or not, it always appears in a grey hue to him - like meat that is already off.*
-Micha also prefers to wear black clothes.
+*Micha also prefers to wear black clothes.
 Not because he is a Goth, but because that way, he can be sure not to appear ridiculous by wearing strange color combinations.
-He wants to avoid people staring at him.
+He wants to avoid people staring at him.*

 </div>